 Crew Leader College

-Applicants must attend Crew Leader College.
-This is a two-day training session offered yearly, where ACLs and crew leaders from across the state learn trail maintenance and leadership skills.
+Applicants are asked to attend Crew Leader College.
+This is a two-day training session offered annually each May, where ACLs and crew leaders from across the state learn trail maintenance and leadership skills.